‘Curious’ and ‘Creative’…we are all becoming ‘digital natives’ through computing.

 Each class has daily access to a set of iPads to support their learning within the computing curriculum and across all subject areas.

 Students across the school are also being introduced to the concept of ‘Coding’ through the use of ‘Scratch’ and ‘Scratch Jr.’ coding applications on laptops and iPads.
 Our kids have created some very interesting, unique and exciting games and programs from this unit of work.

 No Pens Day Wednesday

-Betty Layward also participated in the UK’s ‘No Pens Wednesday’, which allowed students the opportunity to learn and communicate ideas through creative technologies instead of the traditional pen and paper.
-Students across all year groups used iPads and apps such as ‘iMovie’, ‘StopMotion’ and ‘Explain Everything’ to create a wide-range of multimedia presentations.
-It’s just a small sample of the power of technology in the classroom; equipping all of our students to become ‘digital natives’.
+Every year, Betty Layward participates in the UK’s ‘No Pens Wednesday’, which allows students the opportunity to learn and communicate ideas through creative technologies instead of the traditional pen and paper.